Beginner's Guide to Straight Razor Shaving

 Like everything else in life, practice makes perfect.
 It may take you more than a month to get these basic steps right, but we assure you, you will get there eventually.
 Everyone has to start somewhere.

-And if you want an informative video tutorial, you might want to check this out.
+If you're looking for an informative video tutorial, check this out.
 It is our very first post on this site.
-And if you are going to check our other stuff, go right here.
+If you'd like to explore our straight razor kits, you can find them here.

 1 comment